MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/view-pos-extension-package-details.md

 [!include [banner](../includes/banner.md)]

 > [!NOTE]
-> This topic applies to Dynamics 365 for Finance and Operations, and to Microsoft Dynamics 365 for Retail with application update 10.0.1 or later.
+> This topic applies to Dynamics 365 for Finance and Operations and Microsoft Dynamics 365 for Retail, with application update 10.0.1 or later.

 There is a section under “Extension packages” in the point of sale (POS) **Settings** view that shows the list of POS extension packages included as part of the core POS.
 Under each package, you can view the status of the package--whether the extension is loaded, failed, or skipped.